Hey, this is Rick coming to you from Tampa.

 You have to eat right?
 That means you have to punch in, grind it out and get it done.
 Your boss is riding you for those quarterlies and your colleagues keep piling on more projects, more responsibilities, and more demand.
 You have an ever expanding list of things to get done and the 24 hour day doesn’t seem to have been kind enough to expand to help you meet all of them with time to spare.
 The result is stress.
 And chronic, long-term stress can trigger anxiety.
 Powerful anxiety sensations can trigger changes to your nervous system that make it easier for you to overreact to stress in the future and could trigger panic attacks, and other episodes of high anxiety on a regular basis.

 These experiences make your body tense.
 Tension puts extra stress on your muscles especially the muscles of your back and neck.
-These added pressures don’t just make you more in need of a massage or spa day…they could be giving you chronic pain and even put you at risk for injury.
-The constant stress and strain messes with your electrolyte concentration and increases your susceptibility to cramping and injury even for seemingly low-impact activity.
+These added pressures don’t just increase your need for a massage or spa day…they could be giving you chronic pain and even be putting you at risk for injury.
+The constant stress and strain messes with your electrolyte concentration and increases your susceptibility to cramping and injury even for seemingly low-impact activities.
 So don’t think just because you ride a desk that your chronic pain couldn’t be job-related.
 The stress and anxiety it causes you could be a hidden culprit.